Interview – Adam Gontier of Saint Asonia

 CrypticRock.com – Right, and you had said that this is not going to be a one record and done deal.
 You do have plans as a band to move forward and continue after this album and touring cycle.

 Adam Gontier – Yes, absolutely.
 Saint Asonia is here to stay.
-In regards of other projects, I know we are all just focused on this one.
+In regards to other projects, I know we are all just focused on this one.
 As long as people want to hear us, we are going to keep making records for sure.

 CrypticRock.com – Good, that is great to hear.
 What are some of your personal musical influences?